Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Phoenix, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Phoenix, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Phoenix has one of the highest rates of hit-and-run accidents in the US, and its extreme summer heat causes significant vehicle damage — both factors push premiums well above the national average.
+In Phoenix, this is especially important — Phoenix has one of the highest hit-and-run accident rates in the US, and extreme summer heat causes significant vehicle damage — both push premiums well above national averages.

 What Full Coverage Doesn't Cover